An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Where to Eat

-• Tanpopo: Family-run izakaya where the wife speaks to you via a hand-held translator – bookings required
+• Tanpopo: Family-run izakaya where the wife speaks to you via a hand-held translator – it was the most memorable and unique dining experience!
+Bookings are required, which our hostel organised.

 • Kosaku: A busy restaurant serving the regional specialty, Houtou noodles.
 Word of warning, the seating is traditional tatami mat style so wear stretchy clothes!